 7. Elite Screens Yard Master 2, 100-inch Indoor Outdoor Portable Fast Folding Projector Screen

 Nothing is cooler than watching a movie while swimming.
 One of the best themed parties I ever went to was a JAWS pool party with the movie playing on a huge outdoor screen and shark floats in the water.
 That exact theme probably isn’t the best for the little ones, but something aquatic such as Finding Nemo or Moana would be super cute.
-And if someone decides to do an impromptu cannon ball, it’s okay because the Yard Master is made from an outdoor dyna bright material that is “durable 24/7, rain or shine.”
+And if someone decides to do an impromptu cannon ball, it’s okay because the Yard Master is made from an outdoors-approved material that is durable 24/7, rain or shine.

 8. Elite Screens Pull-Down Manual Projector Screen

 If you have a place to hang it against a wall outside, this pull-down projector screen from Elite Screens is a great low-profile choice.
-Hailed as a “great bang for your buck” and scoring a 4.5 out of 5 rating on Amazon based on more than 5,000 reviews, this projector screen comes in a variety of sizes and both 4:3 and 16:9 aspects.
+A great bang for your buck, this projector screen comes in a variety of sizes and both 4:3 and 16:9 aspects.
 You can also adjust and lock the screen at a custom height with the auto-lock feature that allows you to control the viewing area of your outdoor movie screen.

-9. VIVOHOME 100-Inch 2-in-1 Portable Video Projector Screen with Triangle Stand
+9. Pyle 100″ Outdoor Portable Projector Screen with Triangle Stand

-If you don’t have a big backyard or a dedicated wall outside to project on, this triangle projector screen from VIVOHOME is a great alternative.
+If you don’t have a big backyard or a dedicated wall outside to project on, this large triangle movie screen from Pyle is a great alternative.
 The corner design and 16:9 ratio are perfect for a patio or a screened-in porch.
 It’s big enough to impress your outdoor movie night audience, but just the right size for easy storage and out-of-the-way placement in a corner.
-Rated 4.3 out of 5 based on more than 100 reviews, people say it “holds up well even in wind” and is “pretty simple to put together.”
+It holds up well even in wind and is pretty simple to put together.

 10. DR. J Professional Outdoor Movie Projector with 100-Inch Projector Screen Bundle